vvijk/uni-courses/DVGB02/README.md

 # [DATAKOMMUNIKATION 1 (DVGB02)]

-This repository contains projects and coursework from the [DATASTRUKTURER OCH ALGORITMER] course (coded as [DVGB03]).
+This repository contains projects and coursework from the DATAKOMMUNIKATION 1 course (coded as [DVGB02]).

 :link: https://www.kau.se/utbildning/program-och-kurser/kurser/DVGB02